Transcatheter aortic valve replacement (TAVR)

 † In patients with small annuli (area ≤ 430 mm2) in all-comers trial, consisting of majority low surgical risk participants (52.1%).

-‡ Valve performance as defined as freedom from bioprosthetic valve dysfunction (BVD) at 12 months.
-BVD is a composite including any of the following: hemodynamic structural valve dysfunction (mean gradient ≥ 20 mmHg), nonstructural valve dysfunction (severe prothesis-patient mismatch or ≥ moderate aortic regurgitation), thrombosis, endocarditis, and aortic valve reintervention.
+‡ Valve performance as defined as freedom from bioprosthetic valve dysfunction (BVD) through 24 months.
+BVD is a composite including any of the following: hemodynamic structural valve dysfunction (mean gradient ≥ 20 mmHg), nonstructural valve dysfunction (severe prothesis-patient mismatch or ≥ moderate aortic regurgitation), clinical thrombosis, endocarditis, and aortic valve reintervention.